-Top Down issue 1: Agile becomes the goal
+Top down result one: Agile becomes the goal

-The understanding of the Agile mindset, values and principles is not truly appreciated and the more practical, tangible processes and tools are what Agile is identified with.
-These processes and tools are typically things that are used by people at the coal face, and importantly are used in places other than here (where the leaders are sitting).
+The understanding of the Agile values and principles are not truly appreciated and the more practical, tangible processes and tools are what Agile is identified with.
+These processes and tools are typically things that are used by people at the coal face, and importantly are used in places other than “here” (where the leaders are sitting).
 In other words this starts to be less about an organisation BEING Agile, and more about specific departments DOING Agile.
 Whether you are being Agile or not is hard to measure, that is all about opportunity, speed to adapt, workforce engagement etc, all hugely critical but hard to run reports on.
-Execution of Scrum Practices and implementation of aligned tooling though is much easier to monitor and track.
+Execution of Scrum practices and implementation of aligned tooling though, that is much easier to monitor and track.
 Slowly the purpose of the transformation slips, from feedback driven customer centricity, to just being able to demonstrate Agile associated practices.
 The Agile transformation starts to become a project, it becomes the goal rather than a means to an end.

 But of course you aren’t.
 Success is declared relatively quickly, which should be suspicious in itself, because really, nothing has actually changed very much.

-Top Down issue 2: Imposing someone else’s solution
+Top Down result two: Imposing someone else’s solution